Nags Head North Carolina Ultimate Visitors Guide

 Jockey's Ridge Crossing

-One of the very best shopping complexes on the Outer Banks, Jockey's Ridge Crossing is located directly across the street from the tallest natural sand dune system in the eastern United States.
+One of the very best shopping complexes on the Outer Banks, Jockey's Ridge Crossing, is located directly across the street from the tallest natural dune system in the eastern United States.

-Kitty Hawk Kites' flagship store is located here, along with Kitty Hawk Surf Company, Scoop's Ice Cream, Life on a Sandbar, Kitty Hawk Hammocks, The Fudgery, and several other eclectic shops.
-Several events take place at Jockey's Ridge Crossing during the year, check out the Nags Head events section below to learn more!
+Kitty Hawk Kites' flagship store is located here, with Kitty Hawk Surf Company, Scoop's Ice Cream, Life on a Sandbar, Kitty Hawk Hammocks, The Fudgery, and several other eclectic shops.
+In addition, several events take place at Jockey's Ridge Crossing during the year.
+Check out the Nags Head events section below to learn more!

-Looking for more ideas on what to do while visiting the town?
-Look no further than our list of the 28 BEST things to do while in Nags Head!
+Are you searching for more ideas on what to do while visiting the town?
+Then, see our list of the 28 BEST things to do while in Nags Head!

 Notable Nags Head Restaurants

-There are a plethora of restaurants located in the town of Nags Head, somewhere around five dozen locally-owned establishments.
+There are many restaurants located in the town of Nags Head, somewhere around five dozen locally-owned establishments.

-Every restaurant in the town is located along either the bypass or beach road, which makes it easy to find a place to eat when you're starving.
+Every restaurant in the town is located along either the bypass or beach road, making it easy to find a place to eat when you're starving.

 Below is a list of a few of our favorite restaurants in Nags Head.

-(Disclaimer: These are not advertisers, we have dined at the establishments below and are truly blown away by the food quality, service, and ambiance!)
+(Disclaimer: These are not advertisers, we have dined at the establishments below and are genuinely blown away by the food quality, service, and ambiance!)

 Pier House Restaurant